uga-metrics/uga-metrics.github.io/index.md

 ## Seminars

-The UGA Econ department will host the following econometrics seminars during the Fall 2025 semester.
-For Fall 2025, seminars are held from 4:00--5:15 in Correll Hall 313.
+The UGA Econ department will host the following econometrics seminars during the Spring 2026 semester.
+For Spring 2026, seminars are held from 3:00--4:15 in Orkin Hall D107.

 Economics faculty in the greater Atlanta/Athens area are welcome to attend.
 Often, we are able to hold one or two meeting slots with the seminar speaker for external faculty---just get in touch with the host several days before the seminar date to request a meeting slot.

-### Fall 2025 Schedule
+### Spring 2026 Schedule

-{% assign current_semester = "Fall 2025" %}
+{% assign current_semester = "Spring 2026" %}
 <table>
   <tr>
     <th>Date</th>